maanas/sso/README.md

 #### Invalid Credentials
 This will result in redirection for authentication

+#### Restriction on username and password
+The support only aplha user name and alpha password.
+Need to add regex to allow some special charactors.

 ## Project Roadmap
 Integrate SAML into the project so that the SSO can work at par with other commercial grade single sign on solutions but at much faster and efficiently.